itsAlexNoir/bovra/README.md

 3. Commit the `data/` artifacts or provide a script to download the Madrid Open Data CSVs so the ETL pipeline can run end-to-end.

-## License & contribution

-Use the repository as a foundation for researching spatial-temporal traffic prediction.
-Add your own license header or contribution guidelines as the project grows.